A Vacation in the French Polynesia

 Remember to pack a pair of water shoes to give you a good grip while hiking and keeping your feet from being pierced by pieces of seashells and corals.

-Although the resorts provide hair conditioners, carry one that best suits your hair.
+Although the different french polynesia resort provide hair conditioners, carry one that best suits your hair.
 You will be spending quite a lot of time in water and your hair will be prone to tangles.

 Carry a reusable water bottle which you can refill with the Islands tap water that is clean and ready for drinking.